NimbleStorage/nimble-puppet/README.md

 ---

-* Explore config directory to use nimblestorage module in your existing puppet environment.
+* Explore config directory to use a nimblestorage module in your existing puppet environment.

-* A pre Beta Release is avaiable on https://forge.puppet.com/ashishnkmsys/nimblestorage
+* A final release candidate is available on https://forge.puppet.com/nimble/nimblestorage

-* Use Git issues to report and track all activites, also attach (mandatory) tracelog for the same.
+* Use Git issues to report and track all activities, also attach (mandatory) trace log for the same.

 * Users who would like to write custom manifests can utilize the module structure to eliminate the wrapper built for usage.
 (Note: Part manifest and part hiera is also allowed)